 Explaining the difference in shopping patterns

-Researchers are not entirely certain what leads to the difference in shopping patterns between people who are overweight and those who are not.
+Researchers are not entirely certain what leads to the difference in shopping patterns between people those who are not overweight and those who are.

 One suggestion is that for people with a standard weight, increased hunger leads to increased impulse buying, as evident in the fact they purchase more items than they expect to.
 Conversely, when overweight people eat before grocery shopping, they might become more focused on food, which preemptively increases their intention to buy extra food.